Demand estimation without outside good shares: Introduction

 Provided that the instrument $z$ has sufficient variability, \eqref{eq:BLP_IVGMM_logit} identifies $(\alpha,\beta)$. \end{runningexample}

-Besides the structural parameters $\theta$, researchers who use the BLP model are often interested in equilibrium objects in this framework, such as demand elasticities and markups.
+In addition to the structural parameters $\theta$, researchers who use the BLP model are often interested in other objects within this framework, such as demand elasticities, markups, and diversion ratios.
 For any pair of products $j,k=1,\dots,J$, the elasticity of demand for product $j$ with respect to the price of product $k$ is given by

 By combining this with \eqref{eq:sharesUncond} and \eqref{eq:sigma_defn}, we obtain an expression for the own-price elasticity of product $j$, given by

 and an expression for the cross-price elasticity of product $j$ with respect to the price of product $k$, given by